 Karen grew up in Acton Mass, spending summers in Ogunquit Maine with her family.
-In the summer of 2000 she came to Chatham for the summer to visit her older sister, Sue, and that is when she met her husband, Dave.
-She has been here ever since!
-Dave is a commercial fisherman here in Chatham.
-If you find yourself at the Chatham Fish Pier, look for his boat!
-The name of the boat is Jack Tar.
+In the summer of 2000 she came to Chatham for the summer to visit her older sister and she has been here ever since!
+Her husband is a commercial fisherman here in Chatham.
+If you find yourself at the Chatham Fish Pier, look for his boat - the Jack Tar!
 In 2006 Karen founded the Women of Fishing Families – a non-profit group that offers direct financial services to fishing families on Cape Cod.
 W.O.F.F. brings her great happiness and she is thankful to have to opportunity to support local fishing families on the Cape.
-Karen and Dave have a (spunky) 7-year-old daughter, Regan, who attends Chatham Elementary.
-Dave, Regan, and Karen enjoy sunny, summer beach-days and chilly, skiing snow-days together, any chance they get!
-She is excited to be here and to welcome UUMH friends, both new and existing in the days ahead.